lishtys/ChenMiSiteAutoDeployer/source/_posts/EAE 6900 AI Write-up 03.md

 Simplification is our focus.
 The behavior of artificial intelligence is the behavioral behavior specified by the human mind, which is expected by the human mind, not uncontrollable.
 It is what we need to create the logic of AI behavior that humans expect, and the way and process of production are within the tolerance of the human brain.
 The state machine method of making AI can theoretically achieve any AI, but the complexity is to a certain extent that the human brain can't bear it, but it is invalid or frustrating.

+---

 ## Composite Node
 Composite nodes can be divided into three categories:

-One is the **Selector** Node, which selects the node.
+The **Selector** Node, which selects the node.
 When this type of node is executed, it will iterate to execute its child node from beginning to end.
 If it encounters a child node and returns True after execution, it will stop iterating.
 The Node also returns True to its upper parent node, otherwise all child nodes.
 Both return False; then this Node returns False to its parent.

-One is the **Sequence** Node, the sequential node.
+The **Sequence** Node, the sequential node.
 When this type of Node is executed, it will iteratively execute its child nodes from start to finish.
 If it encounters a Child Node and returns False after execution, it stops iterating, and the Node returns False to its parent Node node.
 Otherwise, all Child Nodes return True, and the Node returns True to its Parent Node.

 There is also a **Parallel** Node, a concurrent node that concurrently executes all of its Child Node children.

 Also, to further increase the complexity and randomness of AI, Selector and Sequence can further provide weighted random variants of nonlinear iterations.
 For example, the Weight Random Selector, each time executing a different starting point, provides the possibility to execute a different First True Child Node each time.

+---

 ## Decorator Node

-Decorator Node, its function is just like its literal meaning: it will additionally modify the result value returned by its Child Node after execution, and then return it to its Parent Node.
-For example, the reverse modifier **Decorator Not** : the result is reversed and returned to the superior processing; The failure modifier **Decorator FailUtil**: will be modified and returned to the superior processing.
+ Its function is just like its literal meaning: it will additionally modify the result value returned by its Child Node after execution, and then return it to its Parent Node.

+ For example, the reverse modifier `Decorator Not` : the result is reversed and returned to the superior processing;

+ The failure modifier `Decorator FailUtil` : will be modified and returned to the superior processing.

+---

 ## Updates